QuietPredictions/HR-Analysis-Dashboard/README.md

 6. A majority of new hires (72.68%) were in the <30 age group.
 Between 2011–2014, hiring averaged 11.87% for females and 13.12% for males, with 408 more female hires than males in the <30 group.
 7. Average Tenure Months was higher for Male (111.83) than Female (91).

-***Future Recommendations***
+***Future Recommendations***<br>
-1. Target Retention Efforts on Employees Under 30: This age group shows the highest separation rates and turnover risk, especially in the North region.
-Tailored engagement programs, growth opportunities, and early-career development can help reduce attrition.
+1. Strengthen Retention for <30 Hourly Employees: Implement structured onboarding, early-career mentorship, and clear pathways from part-time to full-time roles.
+These interventions can reduce high separation rates in the <30 group and boost long-term engagement.
-2. Strengthen Hiring Strategies for High-Demand Segments: Most new hires (72.68%) are under 30, and part-time roles—particularly in the West region—show significantly higher hiring volumes.
-HR should prioritize talent pipelines for younger and hourly/part-time candidates to meet workforce demand.
+2. Optimize Hiring Strategy in the West Region: Given the heavy reliance on part-time hiring, introduce a balanced hiring plan that increases full-time recruitment where needed and establishes performance-based conversion programs to improve workforce stability and reduce turnover.
-3. Address Workforce Composition and Diversity Trends: Female representation declines sharply with age and tenure is lower for female employees compared to males.
-Improving career progression, support programs, and retention strategies for women can enhance long-term workforce stability and diversity.
+3. Improve Female Tenure and Career Progression: Address the gender tenure gap by expanding flexible work options, leadership development opportunities, and return-to-work programs that support women through key career transitions.

 **VI.
 Screenshots**